-The Marshfield Epidemiologic Study Area (MESA) is a geographic region defined by zip codes where the great majority of residents choose to receive medical care at Marshfield Clinic, its regional centers and affiliated hospitals.
-It is a unique resource for population-based health research when combined with health data from the Marshfield Clinic.
+The Marshfield Epidemiologic Study Area (MESA) is a geographic region defined by zip codes where the great majority of residents choose to receive medical care at Marshfield Clinic Health System, its regional centers and affiliated hospitals.
+It is a unique resource for population-based health research when combined with health data from the Health System.

-Automated daily review of Marshfield Clinic computerized databases finds and follows all residents within a 24-ZIP code region in northern and central Wisconsin served by Marshfield Clinic.
+Automated daily review of Health System computerized databases finds and follows all residents within a 24-ZIP code region in northern and central Wisconsin served by the Health System.
 Since MESA was launched by Marshfield Epidemiology Research Center staff in July 1991 (DeStefano 1996), the resulting dynamic cohort has grown to include individual follow-up time on more than 185,000 people.

 MESA has residents living in the city of Marshfield and the rest living in rural areas – small towns, villages and countryside.
 MESA is divided into two main regions.
-The largest region, called MESA Central, includes people in 14 ZIP code areas clustered around Marshfield Clinic-Marshfield Center.
+The largest region, called MESA Central, includes people in 14 ZIP code areas clustered around Marshfield Marshfield Medical Center in Marshfield.
 The remaining MESA residents live in a region called MESA North, which includes 10 ZIP code areas near Park Falls, Phillips and Ladysmith.

 Unique Features of MESA

-Because Marshfield Clinic databases capture nearly all residents of the MESA region, research using MESA represents an entire population, not only specific subpopulations typically studied by major HMOs and insurance companies.
+Because the Health System databases capture nearly all residents of the MESA region, research using MESA represents an entire population, not only specific subpopulations typically studied by major HMOs and insurance companies.
 In addition, through provision of primary, secondary and tertiary care, the full clinical spectrum of disease is represented, not only the more severe cases often studied at hospital- or referral-based research centers.
-Unlike most other research facilities, MESA researchers can monitor the residency of individuals on a daily basis by using updates of births, deaths, new patients, and name and address changes to Marshfield Clinic databases.
-This allows researchers to track the health of a community over time by linking this residency information with the extensive inpatient and outpatient health care information available in Marshfield Clinic databases and medical records.
+Unlike most other research facilities, MESA researchers can monitor the residency of individuals on a daily basis by using updates of births, deaths, new patients, and name and address changes to Health System databases.
+This allows researchers to track the health of a community over time by linking this residency information with the extensive inpatient and outpatient health care information available in Health System databases and medical records.
 (Greenlee 2003)

 MESA's unique features include: